 Highway network and demographics data are based on a version of the Metropolitan Washington Council of Governments (MWCOG) model that used the same 2,191-zone structure as the MDAAII model.
 MWCOG's land use Round 8.1 was used for the forecasts and summarized to the 2,191-zone structure.

 The Countywide Transit Corridor Functional Master Plan’s recommendations include:

-- Transit facilities along ten corridors to facilitate Bus Rapid Transit (BRT) service that will move more people to and from jobs, homes, shopping, and entertainment areas in urbanizing parts of the County, while making more efficient use of our public rights-of-way and existing pavement.
+- Transit facilities along eleven corridors to facilitate Bus Rapid Transit (BRT) service that will move more people to and from jobs, homes, shopping, and entertainment areas in urbanizing parts of the County, while making more efficient use of our public rights-of-way and existing pavement.

 - Pedestrian facilities that meet ADA Best Practices and provide safe and adequate accommodation along and across the recommended transit corridors, ensuring that transit patrons can safely cross to and from transit stops and that the general public can safely cross these roadways at all intersections.

 - Accommodating all master plan bikeways within the recommended rights-of-way and accommodating additional on-road bike facilities where possible.